varnita619/VarnitaMakrariya-Portfolio/README.md

 # varnita portfolio

-Hi, This is my portfolio which is on construction.
+This is my portfolio containing my blogs and projects.

-For now I know:-

-1. HTML 5
-2. CSS
-3. JavaScript
-4. React.Js
-5. Node.Js
-6. Git and Github
+Hope you like it.